tenmanya/bananas.rails/README.md

 A Rails API application deployed to AWS ECS via CodeDeploy, with Terraform-managed ECS task defintion.

+The ECS infarstructure on which the app is managed in [bananas.terraform](https://github.com/cloud-nova-crop/bananas.terraform).

 ## What it does

 Exposes a single API endpoint `GET /api/bananas` returning `{ "yellow": true }`.